splunk/observability-workshop/content/en/tko/session-5/docs/deploy-apache.md

 ## 5. Create PHP/Apache Deployment YAML

-In the terminal window create a new file called `php-apache.yaml` and copy the following YAML into the file.
+In the terminal window create a new file called `php-apache.yaml` and copy the following YAML into the file:

 {{< tabpane >}}
-{{< tab header="php-apache.yaml" lang="yaml" >}}apiVersion: apps/v1
+{{< tab header="php-apache.yaml" lang="yaml" >}}
+apiVersion: apps/v1
 kind: Deployment
 metadata:
   name: php-apache